nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 ==================================

 You can make changes to a published unit before its containing subsection releases.
-In this situation, when the release date for the subsection passes, the last published version of units within the subsection are made available to students.
-You changes are not visible to students until you publish them.
+In this situation, when the release date for the subsection passes, the last published version of units within the subsection are made available to students. your changes are not visible to students until you publish them.

-The following example shows how an subsection in the Scheduled state with unpublished changes is displayed in the outline:
+The following example shows how a subsection in the Scheduled state with unpublished changes is displayed in the outline:

 TBP